 Information will remain confidential and only be used by emergency response agencies.

-If you have any questions regarding the Special Needs Program please contact the New Braunfels Police Department at (830)221-4100.
+For additional questions, contact the New Braunfels Police Department at (830) 221-4100.
 To enroll click here for more information...